chrisjchandler/Riffy/README.md

 ## License

+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/chrisjchandler/Riffy/blob/main/LICENSE.txt) file for details.